 A diagnostic incubator combines interactive teaching, personalised evidence generation sessions and an opportunity to pitch to funders.
 The Incubator is far more than a knowledge transfer event.
 In addition to teaching the fundamentals of evidence to innovators, London IVD hosts individual sessions with innovators, reviewing where they are in terms of evidence supported value propositions and what the next step might be to optimise their route to (the NHS) market.
 We bring our track record of working with diagnostic companies, and the methodologies we have developed and honed since 2013, enabling more efficient evidence generation to support commercialisations.
 The first incubator was in collaboration with Medtech Superconnector, a consortium of universities led by the Imperial Enterprise team, and applications were invited from within the consortium.
 In the longer term, we will be working with our partners to offer this more widely to any aspiring innovators nationally as well as internationally.

 In order to work effectively, diagnostic tests must interact with a wide range of different aspects of the healthcare system, including people, technologies, and processes.

 By systematically analysing diagnostics’ interactions with the healthcare system, our Lean Systems Approach for Innovation (LSAI) generates data on a wide range of factors likely to be important for the adoption of the test into clinical practice.
 These include the clinical utility of the test (e.g. sensitivity, specificity), user needs and preferences, aspects of test design, technology compatibility, and economic factors.

-Details regarding how we work with companies to support test development is included on our Industry and Innovators page.
+Find out how we work with companies to support test development on our Industry and Innovators page.